matprime/ERC-1155-NFT-demo/README.md

 truffle test
 ```
 Before deploying smart contracts to blockchain "truffle migrate --reset", you need to make sure that local Ethereum blockchain is running.
-Demo was tested with ganache-cli local blockchain, after installation of ganache-cli run it with command "ganache-cli"
+Demo was tested with ganache-cli local blockchain, and Matic Mumbai testnet
+after installation of ganache-cli run it with command "ganache-cli"
-and you will get 10 Ethereum test account with test Ether to use for testing of demo.
+and you will get 10 Ethereum test account filled with 100 test Ether to use for testing of demo.
 ## Starting demo
 ```shell
 npm run start